InvoicePlane/InvoicePlane-Themes/v1/DEVELOPMENT.md

 #### Using Grunt

-Grunt, the task runner used for the theme compilation.
+Grunt is the task runner used for the theme compilation.
 There are two tasks available:

 * `grunt dev`
     This command is used to develop a theme.
 It will automatically run an initial compilation and then start watching the theme files.
-If oyu change a theme file Grunt will automatically recompile the theme so you can continue working without interruptions.
+If you change a theme file Grunt will automatically recompile the theme so you can continue working without interruptions.
 To cancel the watch process, use `ctrl` + `c`.
 The development command will not compress any CSS files to make debugging easier.
 Source maps are generated too.
 * `grunt build`
     The grunt build command is needed to prepare your theme styles for release.
 The command will compile all styles and compress them to save space.
 It will also delete any source maps as they are usually not needed in production environments.

 #### Publishing your theme